 Viewport Clip AutoCAD Tutorial

-Overlaying viewports is a bit of challenging but with this method, it is quite easy to Insert viewport over an existing viewport.
+Overlaying viewports is a bit challenging, but with this method, it is quite easy to Insert a viewport over an existing viewport.
 ViewportClip is one command that lets us make this happen in just one click.

-Here is another video tutorial to show you How to create a viewport inside viewport?
+Here is another video tutorial to show you How to create a viewport inside a viewport.

-In this video tutorial, ViewPortClip command is used to edit viewport in AutoCAD.Create viewport within a viewport by overlapping viewports in AutoCAD.
+In this video tutorial, the ViewPortClip command is used to edit the viewport in AutoCAD.Create a viewport within a viewport by overlapping viewports in AutoCAD.

-Let me know what do you think about this AutoCAD tutorial.
-If you know any other way to do this do let me know in the comments section.
+Let me know what you think about this AutoCAD tutorial.
+If you know any other way to do this, do let me know in the comments section.